s-victor/TinyPedal/docs/customization.md

     grid_move_size
 Set grid size for grid move, value in pixel.
 Default is `8` pixel.
 Minimum value is limited to `1`.

+    minimum_update_interval
+Set minimum refresh rate limit for widget and module in milliseconds.
+This option is used for preventing extremely low refresh rate that may cause performance issues in case user incorrectly sets `update_interval` and `idle_update_interval` values.
+Default value is `10`, and should not be modified.

 ## Shared memory API